greermuldowney/greermuldowney-com/cv.md

 Fall 2011–2017

 * Gallery procurement, marketing and execution of photographic exhibitions for Flash Forward Festival 2012–15
-* Curator and host for portfolio walk and programming for "Undergraduate Photography Now" 2013–15
+* Curator and host for portfolio walk and programming for "Undergraduate Photography Now!"
+2013–15
 * Coordinator of 40 student volunteers at Festivals' several gallery and lecture locations.

 SMFA Medici Committee